anoma/namada/documentation/docs/src/user-guide/wallet.md

-# The Anoma Wallet
+# The Namada Wallet

-The Anoma wallet allows you to store and use addresses and keys by their alias.
+The Namada wallet allows you to store and use addresses and keys by their alias.

 The wallet's state is stored under `.anoma/{chain_id}/wallet.toml` (with the default `--base-dir`), which will be created for you if it doesn't already exist when you run any command that accesses the wallet.
 A newly created wallet will be pre-loaded with some default addresses.

 For the ledger and intent gossip commands that use keys and addresses, you can enter their aliases as as defined in the wallet (case-sensitive).

 By default, keys are stored encrypted (unless the `--unsafe-dont-encrypt` flag is used).
-Currently, the Anoma client can load the password via:
+Currently, the Namada client can load the password via:

 - file, by exporting an ENV variable called `ANOMA_WALLET_PASSWORD_FILE` with value containing the path to a file containing the password.
 - env variable, by exporting a ENV variable called `ANOMA_WALLET_PASSWORD` with value of the actual password.